linghuix/PredSim-workshop-bcn-2024/S5 Mechanistic muscle models/README.md

 # S5 Mechanistic muscle models

 This hands-on tutorial is an introduction into mechanistic muscle models.
 In the tutorial, you will compare the 2-state crossbridge model of [Huxley (1957)](https://pubmed.ncbi.nlm.nih.gov/13485191/) to existing phenomenological Hill-type muscle models (used in PredSim & OpenSim).
-While mechanistic crossbridge models have not yet been incoorporated into the PredSim framework (this is work in progress), this tutorial provides custom code to run forward simulations with these models.
-The mechanistic muscle modeling framework is based on [van der Zee et al., (2024)](https://doi.org/10.1242/jeb.247436), and the associated [CaFaXC muscle model](https://github.com/timvanderzee/CaFaXC).
+While mechanistic crossbridge models have not yet been incorporated into the PredSim framework (this is work in progress), this tutorial provides custom code to run forward simulations with these models.
+The mechanistic muscle modelling framework is based on [van der Zee et al., (2024)](https://doi.org/10.1242/jeb.247436), and the associated [CaFaXC muscle model](https://github.com/timvanderzee/CaFaXC).

 ## Background
 Crossbridges are the molecular motors underlying muscle contraction, force production and energy consumption.